officelearn/azure-docs.sv-se/articles/sql-database/tutorial-managed-instance-azure-active-directory-migration.md

 ---
-title: Migrera SQL ServerWindows-användare och grupper till hanterade instanser med T-SQL
+title: Migrate SQL ServerWindows users and groups to managed instance using T-SQL
-description: Lär dig mer om hur du migrerar SQL Server lokala Windows-användare och grupper till en hanterad instans
+description: Learn about how to migrate SQL Server on-premises Windows users and groups to managed instance
 services: sql-database
 ms.service: sql-database
 ms.subservice: security